-The Missouri State University-Springfield Campus offers bachelors, masters, specialist in education, and professional doctorate degrees, and is the host site for a cooperative doctorate degree in Educational Leadership with the University of Missouri-Columbia.
-As of 2013, the Springfield Campus offered programs through 44 academic departments organized in six academic colleges and the Darr School of Agriculture.
-More than 150 academic programs and options are offered at the undergraduate level, leading to 10 undergraduate degrees.
+The Missouri State University-Springfield campus offers bachelor's, master's, specialist in education, and professional doctorate degrees, and is the host site for a cooperative doctorate degree in Educational Leadership with the University of Missouri-Columbia.
+The Springfield campus offered programs through 45 academic departments organized in seven academic colleges.
+More than 150 academic programs and options are offered at the undergraduate level, leading to 11 undergraduate degrees.

 Missouri State Outreach Programs